juliantao/quarto-asce/README.md

 ## A note on Tables

-In **Quarto**, it is suggested to use raw `\LaTex` code blocks to construct your table.
-Use `\lable{tbl-xx}` format to label your table and cite it using `Table \ref{tbl-xx}` in the text.
-For `html` formats, use markdown table format in a conditional div: `.content-visible when-format="html"`.
+It is recommended to use raw \LaTeX code blocks to construct tables.
+Label each table using the format \label{tbl-xx} and reference it in the text as Table~\ref{tbl-xx}.

-## `code-highlighter`

-If set `true`, default `Quarto` code highlighting style will be used.
-This will create a lengthy block in the preamble.
-Most of the time, this is not needed.
+For html output, use a Markdown table wrapped in a conditional div: .content-visible when-format="html".

+code-highlighter

+When set to true, Quarto’s default code highlighting style is included, which adds a lengthy block to the LaTeX preamble.
+In most cases, this is unnecessary.

-In this example, I set it as `true` to show the above code block.
+In this example, it is enabled to demonstrate the highlighted YAML block above.
-Delete this line in your `yaml` header to generate a cleaner `tex` file for submission.
+To produce a cleaner .tex file for submission, simply remove this line from your YAML header.

 ## Authors and affiliations